Q&As: Review Panel

 Applications will be triaged by an Assurance Team before the Review Panel considers them.

-From 6 September 2024, all new applications must be on the correct form, which was distributed to NASCs on 3 September 2024.
+From 6 September 2024, all new applications must be on the correct form.

 Each of the following criteria must be evidenced in the application form (and have the required documents attached).